-The department's procurement policy applies to procurement activities undertaken by staff in NSW public schools, corporate offices and Aboriginal Affairs covered by the department's procurement arrangements.
-The Board of Studies, Teaching & Educational Standards NSW (BOSTES) is also covered by the department's procurement arrangements.
+2.1 The department's procurement policy applies to procurement activities undertaken by staff in NSW public schools, corporate offices and Aboriginal Affairs covered by the department's procurement arrangements.
+The NSW Education Standards Authority (NESA) is also covered by the department's procurement arrangements.

 Procurement is a commercial approach to identifying and implementing business solutions; from the high level strategic thinking and business planning, through to the delivery, implementation and management of contracts that ensure the business objectives are realised.

 2.2 The procurement policy does not apply to:

 3.2 The legislative and administrative framework includes:

 3.3 The department's Simple Procurement Guide, Procurement Manual and Governance Manual are the primary reference documents for staff engaged in the procurement process.
 See the procurement intranet.